PauseAI/pauseai-website/src/posts/learn.md

 - [AISafety.world](https://aisafety.world/tiles/).
 The whole AI Safety landscape with all the organizations, media outlets, forums, blogs, and other actors and resources.
 - [IncidentDatabase.ai](https://incidentdatabase.ai/).
 Database of incidents where AI systems caused harm.
 <!-- [NavigatingAIRisks.ai](https://www.navigatingrisks.ai/).
 A blog with various interesting articles. - [PauseAI.info](https://pauseai.info).
 Check out the rest of the PauseAI site here for loads of related infomation and [resources](/learn), useful [actions](/action), expert [quotes](/quotes), short one-pager [flyers](PauseAI_flyer.pdf), related [faqs](/faq), etc. -->
+- [LethalIntelligence.ai](https://lethalintelligence.ai/).
+A collection of resources on AI risks and AI alignment.

 ## Newsletters